toblaroni/sorting-algorithms/README.md

 # sorting-algorithms
-Implementation of sorting algorithms on images in processing.
+Implementation of different sorting algorithms, based on pixel brightness in processing.